lioneltay/modern-react-boilerplate/src/pages/blog/typescript-extends.blog.md

 }
 ```

-In this case we can treat `extends` as it sounds, in the sense of "more things".
+In this case we can treat extends as it sounds, in the sense of "more things".
 We'll see later that this might not always be the most intuitive intepretation.

 ## Generics

-Generics allow you to define types with a more generic... behaviour.
+Generics allow you to define types with a more generic… behaviour.

 ```typescript
 // An interface for a linked list containing a consistent but unspecified type T.